osmannkocakk/brokage/README.md

-# brokage
+# Brokage Firm - Stock Order Management API

 Api for a brokage firm so that their employees can send, list and delete stock orders for their customers.
 It also supports deposit and withdrawal operations for customer accounts.

+## Requirements

+- Java 17 or higher
+- Spring Boot 3.3.4
+- Maven
+- H2 Database